-Niklas Bremberg is Research Fellow at the Europe Programme, Swedish Institute of International Affairs (UI).
+Niklas Bremberg is Senior Research Fellow at the Europe Programme, Swedish Institute of International Affairs (UI).
 His research focuses on regional security practices, security communities and EU foreign and security policy, especially towards the southern Mediterranean.

 Niklas Bremberg holds a Ph.D. in Political Science from the University of Stockholm and has been visiting researcher at the University of Toronto, the University of Liverpool, Universitat Autònoma de Barcelona and the European Policy Centre (Brussels).
 His expertise covers EU foreign and security policy, EU’s relations and policies toward countries in the southern Mediterranean, especially North Africa and Morocco, as well as Spanish foreign and security policy.
 He has taught political science and international relations at Stockholm University, the Swedish Defence University and Uppsala University.
 He also holds a position at the Department of Government, Uppsala University, as research coordinator for the Swedish Network for European Studies in Political Science (SNES).